Towards Understanding Adversarial Robustness of Optical Flow Networks: Can We Attack Without Optimization?

 \section{Can We Attack Without Optimization?}

-As the attack is caused by ambiguities of a self-similar pattern in the correlation layer, it can also be created manually.
-To demonstrate this, we created a circular high-frequency black and white vertical striped patch; see Figure~\ref{fig:handcraftedPatch}.
-Each stripe is two pixels wide.
-The pattern resembles those of psychophysical studies on the aperture problem.
+To show that self-similar patterns within patches cause the vulnerability, we handcraft a circular high-frequency black and white vertically striped patch; see Figure~\ref{fig:unoptimizedPatch}.
+Note that there is no need for optimization.
+We ablate the ingredients of our handcrafted patch in Supplement Section \ref{sec:ingredients}.

-Table~\ref{tab:handcraftedPatchAttack} shows that FlowNetC is also vulnerable to this handcrafted patch, confirming again that the self-correlation in the correlation layer is the cause of the problem.
-The median performance of the other networks, also the Robust FlowNetC, is not affected, as they limit the effect of the ambiguous correlation signal to its local region or can even estimate the correct zero flow motion in this region.
-However, all flow networks are affected by the patch to some degree in the worst-case scenario, \ie, when the patch is placed in the worst possible location in the image frames (Table~\ref{tab:handcraftedPatchAttack} and Figure~\ref{fig:handcraftedPatchAttack}).
-However, this is hard to exploit in a physical attack and is similar to other optical flow estimation errors that naturally appear locally in some difficult image frames.
+Table~\ref{tab:unoptimizedPatchAttack} shows that FlowNetC is also vulnerable to our handcrafted patch, providing further evidence that high correlation within the patch causes matching ambiguities in the correlation layer.
+The median performance of the other flow networks, also the proposed Robust FlowNetC (Section~\ref{sec:makeFlowRobust}), is not affected, as they limit the effect of the ambiguous correlation signal to its local region or can even estimate the correct zero flow motion in this region.
+However, all flow networks are affected by the patch to some degree in the worst-case scenario, \ie, when we place the patch at the worst possible location in the image frames (Table~\ref{tab:unoptimizedPatchAttack} and Figure~\ref{fig:unoptimizedPatchAttack}).
+This is hard to exploit in a physical attack and is similar to other optical flow estimation errors that naturally appear locally in some difficult image frames.